 and Telstra at 39.9%

 .
 The problem is, those market shares aren’t changing quickly.
 It’s a difficult spot for Vodafone.
-The simple truth is that if people have a 3G phone, they choose plans from Cmobile Red / Lebara ( who resell the Vodafone 3G network. ) And if they have a 4G phone, people buy from an Optus Reseller.
-You can get the same product as you do from Vodafone but, with this 4G example, you’ll get 4G coverage across 96% of the Australian population
+You can get the same network coverage as you do from Vodafone but, with this 4G example, you’ll get 4G coverage across 96.6% of the Australian population

 instead of Vodafone’s 96% of metro area

 Vodafone’s SIM Only plans will give you access to their 4G network – which is about the same in city areas as Optus’ and Telstra’s